rlawrenc/cosc_304/labs/lab4/assign/README.md

 - A student takes a course with a teacher at a particular school.
 Each course is identifed by its own id and also has a meeting date.
 (3 marks)

-- At a course, zero or more exams are taken each with a score and an outcome (Pass/Fail).
+- For each course, zero or more exams are taken each with a score and an outcome (Pass/Fail).
 Each exam is identified for a particular course by name.
 (2 marks)